ukitaka/EastAsianWidth.swift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-Extension of `UnicodeScalar` to deal with East Asian Width.
+Extension of Swift String API to deal with East Asian Width.
 The most generally use case is to classify unicode scalar value as **Fullwidth** (全角) or **Halfwidth** (半角).

 ```swift